 Often when a senior comes down with an infection, their immune system will respond to protect them.
-Infections could include anything from pneumonia, influenza or a UTI to kidney, abdominal, or bloodstream infections.
+Infections could include anything from pneumonia, influenza, or a UTI to kidney, abdominal, or bloodstream infections.
 Sepsis occurs when the chemicals released into the bloodstream via the immune system overreact and end up causing inflammation throughout the entire body instead.

 If you or a loved one has recently been in the hospital for a procedure, use a catheter or other invasive apparatus, there are three stages of sepsis to be aware of so you can seek medical attention and receive treatment sooner.
-Severe cases of sepsis can lead to septic shock, which is a medical emergency.
+Severe cases of sepsis in seniors can lead to septic shock, which is a medical emergency.

 Stage 1: Sepsis includes 2 or more of the following symptoms.

 - High fever above 101ºF or below 96.8ºF